prathami1/attendance/README.md

-# Zoom
+### Online Learning, But Automated
-Join zoom right from your bed!
+Join zoom without having to leave your bed!

 **For educational and instructional purposes only.**